hbc/NGS_Data_Analysis_Summer2016/sessionV/lessons/05_chipseq_quality_assessment.md

 ![phantom_peak](../img/H1hesc_Nanog_Rep1_chr12_aln.png)

+The cross correlation peak shows the highest crosscorrelation at fragment length 105, similar to that found when running spp.
+The Nanog rep1 has a high NSC value (greater than 1.1), indicating that Nanog rep1 likely exhibits good signal to noise and a fair number of peaks.
+The RSC and quality tags further indicate good chip signal and a quality IP, yielding a very high quality tag (>2).
+Using these metrics, Nanog rep1 looks good for further analysis.

 ## Quality assessment using *deepTools*

 Using the *[deepTools](http://deeptools.readthedocs.org/en/latest/content/list_of_tools.html)* suite of tools, we can assess the quality of our alignments for each of our samples by using several metrics to explore sample signal strength and read coverage similarity within and between experimental conditions.